Alex Timbers: 2018–present

+In Summer 2021, Beetlejuice made its international debut in South Korea at the Sejong Arts Center, staged and designed by the original Broadway creative team, in July 2021.
+It was nominated for 10 Korea Musical Awards, including Best Musical.

 In September 2021, Moulin Rouge!
 The Musical re-opened on Broadway and won 10 Tony Awards, including Best Musical.
 For his work on the production, Timbers won a 2021 Tony Award for Best Director of a Musical.

 That same month, American Utopia also re-opened on Broadway and received a 2021 Special Tony Award.

 On November 12, 2021, Moulin Rouge!
 The Musical began performances simultaneously in Melbourne at the Regent Theatre and in London's West End at the Piccadilly Theatre.
 In May 2022, the Australian production opened in Sydney.
 In April 2022, Timbers directed the first national tour of Moulin Rouge!
 The Musical, which opened in Chicago at the James M. Nederlander Theatre.
 In October 2022, the German production of Moulin Rouge!
 The Musical opened in Cologne and in December 2022 the Korean production opened in Seoul, both directed by Timbers.
+A Japanese production began performances in Tokyo in 2023 An eighth production in the Netherlands premieres in 2024.

 In April 2022, Beetlejuice re-opened on Broadway, now at the Marquis Theater.
 In November 2022, Timbers directed the first national tour of Beetlejuice, which premiered at San Francisco's Golden Gate Theater.
+The tour has consistently been among the top-grossing Broadway tours in various markets and recouped its investment in September 2023.
+An additional production aboard Norwegian Cruise Lines began in 2023.

+In 2023, Timbers returned to Broadway with three shows: Here Lies Love at the Broadway Theater, Gutenberg!
+The Musical! at the James Earl Jones Theater, and he served as Creative Consultant for Alex Edelman: Just For Us at the Hudson Theater, which Timbers then subsequently directed as a special for HBO.